Finishing a business degree has many advantages. One of which is having many career opportunities waiting for you.

 1. Finance

 General business degrees typically tackle theories in finance and accountancy.
 However, gaining knowledge in those two areas may not be enough for business graduates to start a career in either of them.
-More often than not, you’ll need to have a bachelor’s degree involving a completed specialized qualification if you want to be part of either finance or accountancy.
+More often than not, you’ll need a bachelor’s degree with a completed specialized qualification if you want to be part of finance or accountancy.
 But you may not have to worry because a lot of employers cover the cost of specialization programs while you work for them.But if you’ve set your mind to pursuing finance or accounting, then be ready to review company finances, both past and present, as well as future projections.
 Your role will require you to advise clients or people in your company regarding taxes and expenditures.

 2. Accountancy